Harris County Juvenile Lawyers

 Houston Juvenile Lawyer James Sullivan will work hard to persuade the State to non-suit (dismiss) your child’s case, to obtain an acquittal (not guilty) at trial or as a last result to negotiate a reasonable plea bargain.
 From the outset, he will work to have your child released from the detention center and then work toward keeping him or her at home and from having to register as a sex offender.
 In fact, not one of his juvenile clients has had to register as a sex offender.
 Such registration can be devastating to a child’s development and to his or her future.

 Harris County Juvenile Attorney James Sullivan is an expert in the field of juvenile law and has successfully represented juveniles charged with sex offenses and other felony and misdemeanor offenses in Houston and throughout southeast Texas.
 He has a proven track record in juvenile sex offense representation and is truly concerned about the many juveniles who do not have competent legal representation.
 Juvenile Law is different than criminal law.
-Note: Among the more than 83,000 active lawyers in Texas, there are only 38 lawyers Board Certified in Juvenile Law in private practice.
-The other 27 such lawyers work for the government.

 POSSIBLE CONSEQUENCES OF JUVENILE SEX OFFENSES: